fbaligand/kibana-enhanced-table/README.md

 - Add a row number column
 - Ability to add the visualization to a Canvas workpad (Kibana 7.9+)
 - Ability to use dashboard drilldowns (Kibana 7.9+)
+- Ability to change data view (Kibana 8.4+)
+- Support for French translations (Kibana 8.4+)
-- Kibana supported versions: all versions from 5.5 to 8.18
+- Kibana supported versions: all versions from 5.5 to 9.2
-- OpenSearch Dashboards supported versions : all versions from 1.x to 2.x
+- OpenSearch Dashboards supported versions : all versions from 1.x to 3.x

 ## Demo